Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 You can display these past projects or work through an online portfolio.

-4. Featuring your Github: One easy to use, well-documented project will be more effective than several projects which are difficult to navigate or half-completed.
+4. Featuring your Github: One easy-to-use, well-documented project will be more effective than several projects which are difficult to navigate or half-completed.

 This video goes into more detail on how to best format your Github projects.